-W hen you are looking for a whiter brighter smile and let the new you shine, you probably think about teeth whitening.
+W hen you look for a brighter, whiter smile and let the new you shine, you probably think about teeth whitening.
 The next thing that might come to mind is the cost.
 There are roughly three ways to whiten your smile without veneers.
-For the in-office whitening, it is about $400-$700, for the take home tray it is about $300-$500, and under $100 for over the counter whitening.
+For the in-office whitening, it costs about $400-$700.
+The take-home tray is about $300-$500 and under $100 for over-the-counter whitening.
 Teeth whitening is considered a cosmetic procedure; therefore, insurance does not cover these treatments.

-The advantage for the take home tray whitening is that the trays are made individually from your impressions and fit exactly and much less whitening gel leak, meaning more efficient and less sensitivity.
-Depending on the percent of the whitening gel, or your expectations, you could see the results in 1-2 weeks.
+The take-home tray whitening advantage is that the trays are made individually from your impressions and fit exactly and much less whitening gel leak, meaning more efficiency and less sensitivity.
+Depending on the whitening gel’s percent, or your expectations, you could see the results in 1-2 weeks.
 Even with the custom trays, sensitivity may still occur, and you might want to skip a day, which may delay the process a bit.
 When you are bleaching your teeth, your teeth are very susceptible to stain.
-We suggest you stay away from colored foods or drinks, while you are whitening your teeth.
+We suggest you stay away from colored foods or drinks while you are whitening your teeth.
 However, most of the time, it is impossible to do so for two weeks.